camipawlak/camipawlak.github.io/_pages/UCLA_ML205_proj (1).md

   Additionally, I can improve the evaluation methods of the model.
 Evaluating the accuracy of the canopy cover model with automatically generated canopy cover masks is problematic in that there may be errors in those masks.
 Although the Weinstein et al. paper showed that automatically generated training data can be used to train a canopy cover model, I am in the process of creating manual annotations for close to 500 tiles across California’s cities to more accurately assess our model results.
 With more accurate canopy annotations for testing our model, we will have a better idea of how to change our model to get more accurate results.

+## Conclusion
+  Using U-Net to segment canopy cover from aerial imagery showed promising results in our study.
+Although the F-Score is not as high as I would like, and the model results are not perfect, in the test imagery, most major trees appear to be classified correctly as canopy by our model.
+With further improvements, we should have a robust model soon!

 # References
 Braga, J. R., Peripato, V., Dalagnol, R., P. Ferreira, M., Tarabalka, Y., O. C. Aragão, L. E., F. De Campos Velho, H., Shiguemori, E. H., & Wagner, F. H. (2020).
 Tree Crown Delineation Algorithm Based on a Convolutional Neural Network.
 Remote Sensing, 12(8), 1288. https://doi.org/10.3390/rs12081288